Martice Fuller found guilty in 2019 killing of Kaylie Juga

-Fuller, now 17, was 15 when he was charged in the May 9, 2019 shooting death of his former girlfriend Juga and with attempted homicide for shooting and injuring Juga’s mother Stephanie Juga.
+Fuller, now 17, was 15 when he was charged in the May 9, 2019 shooting death of Juga and with attempted homicide for shooting and injuring Juga’s mother, Stephanie Juga.

 Friends and family of both Juga and Fuller remained quiet as the jury’s verdict was read, following the judge’s admonition before the verdict was returned that no one express any emotion in the courtroom regardless of the outcome.
 The trial took place at the Kenosha County Center in Bristol to accommodate social distancing and the wide interest in the case.